The Car Connection Land Rover Defender Overview

 Its exterior shape stays largely true to the boxy, upright look of its predecessor, although most of is body is smoothed over in comparison to the old, brick-like Defender and Series SUVs.
 The new Defender has a squared off face and shoulders, with a tall front end and short overhangs that are a boon to off-roading.
 The profile is chunky and butch, like the original, with high window sills, big wheels, and rear-mounted spare tire.
 In back, the new Defender departs from tradition with square LED lights that replace the small bulbs from outgoing versions.

-Under the hood of the new Defender are two engines that stray further from the thirsty V-8s of yesteryear.
-The Defender is powered by a 2.0-liter turbo-4 that makes 296 horsepower or a 3.0-liter inline-6 paired with a mild-hybrid system that makes 395 hp.
-Both engines are mated to an 8-speed automatic that drives all four wheels.
-The new Defender moved from a body-on-frame construction to a unibody platform provides more on-road comfort.
+Under the hood of the Defender are three engines.
+The Defender is powered by a 2.0-liter turbo-4 that makes 296 hp, a 3.0-liter inline-6 paired with a mild-hybrid system that makes 395 hp, or the 518-hp supercharged 5.0-liter V-8.
+All engines are mated to an 8-speed automatic that drives all four wheels.
+The new Defenders' move from a body-on-frame construction to a unibody platform provides more on-road comfort.

 The new Defender carries forward the older SUV's legendary capability.
-Land Rover said the new Defender can ford up to 3 feet of water and has up to 11.5 inches of ground clearance, figures that are deeper and taller than a Jeep Wrangler.
+Land Rover said the Defender can ford up to 36 inches of water and has up to 11.5 inches of ground clearance thanks to an available air suspension that's team with adaptive dampers.
+Those figures are deeper and taller than a Jeep Wrangler.

 Land Rover Defender history

 The first Defenders were Series I Land Rovers that appeared in the late 1940s, after World War II.
 Those boxy off-roaders were meant for light-commercial and agricultural use and had center-mounted steering wheels.
 Land Rover quickly realized that the vehicles could be used on road, and seven-passenger versions followed quickly.
 The Series I was available as a two- or four-door SUV, and as a two-door pickup.
 The first four-door model arrived in 1957, and offered seating for up to 10 passengers.

 The International Federation of the Red Cross began officially using the Series I in the 1950s and would continue using the off-roader around the world for decades.